stahta01/cmoc/doc/cmoc-manual.markdown

     if (p != (void *) -1)
         memset(p, 'X', 100);

-The name of the function comes from the notion of a "program break", which is the current end of the memory allocated to the program.
-The memory after that is presumed to be free for dynamic allocation.

-In the case of the CoCo, the assumption is that the program is loaded after the Basic program and variables.
-This means the space that `sbrk()` can allocate from goes from there to the top of the stack, which is around $3F00 on a 16K CoCo and $7F00 on a 32K-or-more CoCo.
+In the case of the CoCo and the Dragon, the assumption is that the program is loaded after the Basic program and variables.
+This means the space that `sbrk()` can allocate from goes from there to the top of the stack, which is around $3F00 on a 16K CoCo and $7F00 on a CoCo with 32K or more.
 Do not use `sbrk()` if these assumptions do not apply, e.g., when using `--data` to position the writable globals elsewhere than right after the code and read-only data.

-Use the `--stack-space` option or the `#pragma stack_space` directive (documented elsewhere in this manual) when the program needs more than 1024 bytes of stack space.
+On the CoCo and the Dragon, use the `--stack-space` option or the `#pragma stack_space` directive (documented elsewhere in this manual) when the program needs more than 1024 bytes of stack space.

+On OS-9, sbrk() allocates memory by extending the data segment of the current process.

 To determine how much of that memory is available for sbrk(), call sbrkmax(), which returns the number of bytes as a size\_t (unsigned).
-CMOC ends the region available to sbrk() about 1024 bytes before the stack pointer, leaving those bytes to program calls and local variables.

-sbrkmax() returns 0 if the program is loaded after the stack space.
+sbrk() and sbrkmax() are declared by cmoc.h.

 ### Inline assembly